mat02/python-package-template/README.rst

 Then:

-* Create a repo and put it there.
+* Create a GitHub repo for your generated project.
 * Add the repo to your Travis-CI_ account.
 * Install the dev requirements into a virtualenv. ``pipenv install --dev``) || ``pip install .[dev]``
 * Activate your project on `pyup.io`_.
 Use ``fab gen_requirements_txt`` to generate requirements.txt from Pipfile.